drualcman/AuthifyPass/README.md

 Contains use cases and business logic.
 It is divided into:
 - **AuthifyPass.API.Core**: Includes interfaces, DTOs, and exception handlers to streamline component integration.
 - **AuthifyPass.API.UseCases**: Implements the use cases defined in the core interfaces, encapsulating the primary workflow logic.
+- **AuthifyPass.Client.Core**: Implements interfaces and QRDecor and TwoFactorCode handlers.

 ### **2. Domain**
 Defines the core models and entities of the system.